 Following the entry of the order for relief-in other words, after the court determines that the municipality is eligible to be a chapter 9 debtor-the United States Trustee for the relevant district may appoint a committee or committees to represent the interests of creditors holding similar classes of claims.
-In the Vallejo case, for example, there is one committee, and it represents the interests of retirees.
+For example, in each of the Vallejo and Stockton cases, there was a committee that represented the interests of retirees.
 Unlike in the case of a chapter 11 debtor, a municipality is not obligated to fund the costs of counsel to such a committee, but prudence may dictate that the municipality should pay reasonable costs because an informed and organized creditor body will expedite the resolution of the case.
+Both Stockton and Vallejo agreed to fund the retiree committees for that reason, among others.